 1. Treatment Does Not Work

-2. Your Symptoms Are Diagnosed By Lab Tests
+1. Your Symptoms Are Diagnosed By Lab Tests

-Because of errors in medical testing, you should ask to get your diagnosis retested, or discuss your results with a professional.
+Because of errors in medical testing, you should ask to get your diagnosis retested or discuss your results with a professional.
 If a misdiagnosis occurs and you are not properly treated for your condition, you may end up with a serious illness or risk fatal injuries.

-3. You Have Common Symptoms But A Severe Condition
+1. You Have Common Symptoms But A Severe Condition

 If you are diagnosed with a condition such as cancer, or an extreme infection, be sure to note other symptoms.
 Sometimes doctors may believe your symptoms are the result of a life-threatening illness, which may cause undue stress and emotional pain if you are later diagnosed with a common ailment.

-4. There Are Additional Tests Available
+1. There Are Additional Tests Available

 If you are diagnosed with an illness, ask your doctor about other tests that can be given to ensure you are properly treated for your particular situation.
 Doctors may withhold tests that could change how treatment is administered.

-5. You Are Having Adverse Reactions To Treatment
+1. You Are Having Adverse Reactions To Treatment

-6. Your Doctor Failed To Inform You Of The Risks
+1. Your Doctor Failed To Inform You Of The Risks

-8. Treatments Do Not Conform To The Common Practice
+1. Treatments Do Not Conform To The Common Practice

 Before beginning treatment, look up what medical journals say and what standard practice is when treating your condition.
 If you are being offered an inferior treatment, or something alternative that you did not approve, you could have a valid claim on your hands.
+While you focus on recovery, our Austin medical malpractice lawyers will fight for your justice.

 Schedule a Free Consultation with Our Austin Medical Malpractice Attorneys

 Medical malpractice cases are complex and involve complicated issues of liability and damages.
-You need the experience and resources of legal professionals who know how to handle these unique injury cases and who have the resources to prosecute health care liability claims that usually are intensely defended.
-When medical negligence has caused serious personal injury or the death of someone you love, call our medical malpractice law firm at 512-454-3751 or contact us here to arrange a no-cost, no-obligation consultation.
-Our personal injury lawyers in Austin are always here to fight for your rights.
+You need the experience and resources of legal professionals who know how to handle these unique injury cases and who have the resources to prosecute healthcare liability claims that usually are intensely defended.